italia713/italia713/README.md

 - 👋 Hi, I’m @italia713
-- 👀 I’m interested in Software Development and Android Development
+- 👀 I’m interested in Software Development, Android Development, and Cloud computing
-- 🌱 I’m currently learning android mobile and Web Development
 - 📫 How to reach me ita77072@gmail.com
 -